rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 ### Rust Graphics Meetup \#3

-The Rust Graphics Meetup is an online gathering where Rustaceans share technical details of their work related to graphics and compute, not affiliated to any particular stack.
-The third edition has happened on January 28th!
+The Rust Graphics Meetup is an online gathering where Rustaceans share technical details of their work related to graphics and compute, not affiliated with any particular stack.
+The third edition happened on January 28th!
 These were the
 talks:

 - Hello, Blade! - [Dzmitry Malyshau]